DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 ## ODM installation with Basic authentication (10 min)

-1. Edit the values-default-vault.yaml and abjust the values.
+1. Edit the values-default-vault.yaml and adjust the values.

 2. Kustomize helm deployment with the csi driver